VEuPathDB/veupathUtils/README.md

 their R session.

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome and should be made to the **dev** branch.

 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.